KratosMultiphysics/Kratos/INSTALL.md

       - Visual Studio

           *Visual Studio* is the only compiler officially supported to build *Kratos* under *Windows*.
-The minimium required version is Visual Studio 2017, but we recommend to use Visual Studio 2019 or higher.
+The minimium required version is *Visual Studio 2017*, but we recommend to use *Visual Studio 2019* or higher.

           * [Download Visual Studio](https://visualstudio.microsoft.com/en/thank-you-downloading-visual-studio/?sku=Community&rel=16)

           Since *Visual Studio* is a multi-language IDE, some distributions come without C++ compiler.
 Please, make sure that you can create a C++ project before continuing, in case C++ packages were missing you will be prompt to download them.
 You can install the **Desktop development with C++** workload with the Visual Studio Installer to acquire all necessary depencencies to compile C++ projects.

-          When compiling Kratos in Windows, please take into consideration the [Windows Visual Studio compilation configuration](#Windows-Visual-Studio-compilation-configuration).
+          When compiling *Kratos* in *Windows*, please take into consideration the [Windows Visual Studio compilation configuration](#Windows-Visual-Studio-compilation-configuration).

       - CMake
           * [Download CMake](http://cmake.org/download/)